UWCS/rs118/src/raytracer.md

 ### Task 9.2

 You can refract rays, so let's add a dielectric material that does just that with it's scatter method.
-Create a new struct `Dielectric` that with a single field, it's refraction ratio ($\frac{\eta}{\eta '}$).
-Create a new `Material` impl for it, such that `scatter` returns a new reflected (technically it's refracted now) ray with a colour attenutation of 1 (no attenuation), and direction vector calculated by your refract function.
+Create a new struct `Dielectric` with a single field, it's refraction ratio ($\frac{\eta}{\eta '}$).
+Create a new `Material` impl for it, such that `scatter` returns a new reflected (\*technically it's refracted now) ray with a colour attenutation of 1 (no attenuation), and direction vector calculated by your refract function.
 Don't forget to normalise your incident ray before using it, as we made the assumption that $\mathbf{a} = \mathbf{b} = 1$ when we did the maths above.

 An interesting thing to note is that if your ray comes from outside the sphere (ie, `hit.front_face == true`), then you will need to set the refraction ratio to be it's reciprocal, as $\eta$ and $\eta '$ are flipped.

-Update the scene to change the left sphere to be dielectrics with ratios of 1.5, then render it and see what you get.
+Update the scene to change the left sphere to be a dielectric with a ratio of 1.5 (roughly glass), then render it and see what you get.

 ![](./img/9-2.png)

 ### Task 9.3

-That doesn't look right, which is because there's a flaw in our approximations.
+That _might_ not look quite right, which is because there's a flaw in our approximations.

 When the ray is going from a material with a high refractive index to one with a lower one, there is no solution so Snell's law.
 Referring back to it: